bashbaugh/old-personal-site/_posts/2019-02-02-html5-js-game-p1.md

 + I will teach JavaScript basics
 + I will show how to interact with the canvas and generate graphics using JavaScript
 + I will show how to get user input to control the player
-+ I will show how to use cookies to create a high score system
++ I will show how to check the player coordinates to see whether or not the score should be increased
 + And more!

-When finished, the game is a game in which the goal is to fly over as many colored dots as possible before it ends.
+When finished, the goal of the game will be to move the player left and right in order to fly over as many colored dots as possible before the time limit is up.

+[You can try it here.](/html-js-demo-game).
+Remember that you will be able to customize your own however you want.

 The first part (this article) of this tutorial covers the basics of HTML.
 Have fun and make sure you leave a comment at the bottom if you have any questions!